Give feedback on beta

 Summary of activities

-Our programs' activities continue to provide Martu with opportunities in their remote communities and Newman for economic participation, education, training and employment.
-These activities include: 1.
-Protecting and preserving the culture and heritage of Martu, through access to a database of Martu families, history and culture, oral histories, family trees, etc. The Language Program teaches Martu to hold on to their language.
-2. Return to country trips and helicopter mapping involving Martu elders and young people provide opportunities for inter-generational transfer of Martu cultural knowledge in regard to country, waterholes, etc. 3.
-The Martu Ranger Program delivers environmental and cultural activities, through caring for country activities and the transfer of Indigenous cultural and ecological knowledge.
-4. The Leadership Program ensures that Martu become more confident and knowledgeable, focusing on the cross-cultural interface and developing the capacity of Martu to work effectively with the mainstream world.
-Most workshops and sessions are undertaken on country, in order to develop a strong cultural identity and sense of belonging.
-The learnings of this program is now being shared to other groups which are part of the Ten Deserts Project.
-5. The Wama Wangka Program is a Martu led response to alcohol and drug abuse, family violence, depression, suicide and other destructive forces.
-Martu's strategy is focused on building cultural knowledge about family, kinship, language, waterholes and stories.
-6. Criminal Justice Program activities help Martu learn about the system and to develop partnerships with key personnel so they can work together to improve interactions and to reduce levels of crime and incarceration.
-Martu visit Roebourne Prison to talk to inmates about cultural knowledge with a view to offering better pathways for people leaving prison.
-7. Other Social Program activities include a Police Liaison Group and Martu Patrol in Newman to keep children safe.
-The company delivers a Cultural Awareness Program covering history, language, society structures and the Martu world.
-A Getting Back Home transport service to return Martu to their remote communities.
-A Staying at Home Program enabling Martu to transact their business in communities rather than towns such as Newman.
-8. Families Program enables early years education to be delivered in an intercultural way, with Martu teachers, learning on country for Martu children to be strong in their identity and have a deep sense of belonging on country.
-The Families Program fosters leadership in women and caregivers by developing confidence, knowledge and skills.
-9. Kids on Country Program is a pilot program for youth in Newman and Jigalong who may not be attending school and might be getting into trouble.
+1. Protecting and preserving the culture and language of Martu through access to a database of Martu families, history and culture, oral histories, family trees etc., as well as the delivery of a Language Program to encourage Martu to keep traditional languages alive.
+2. Return to country trips and helicopter mapping involving Martu elders and young people provide opportunities for intergenerational transfer of Martu cultural knowledge in regard to country, waterholes, etc. 3.
+The Martu Ranger Program delivers environmental and cultural activities through caring for country activities, supporting Martu access to country, and the transfer of Indigenous cultural and ecological knowledge.
+This program provides the majority of the employment opportunities for Martu.
+4. The Leadership Program ensures that Martu become more confident and knowledgeable, focusing on the cross-cultural interface and developing the capacity of Martu to engage effectively with the mainstream world, and to retain strong cultural identity and sense of belonging.
+5. The Wama Wangka Program is a Martu led response to alcohol and drug abuse, family violence, depression, suicide, and other destructive forces.
+The program is focused on building cultural knowledge about family, kinship, language, waterholes, and stories.
+6. The Criminal Justice Program helps Martu learn about the justice system and to develop partnerships with key stakeholders so they can work together to improve interactions and to reduce levels of crime and incarceration.
+The program includes visits to Roebourne Prison to talk to Martu inmates about cultural knowledge with a view to offering better pathways for people leaving prison.
+7. The Women and Families Program encourages strong sense of identity and connection to country for young Martu children, improves bonding with their carers, and supports the transition to schooling.
+The program works with the Leadership Program to foster strong leadership in women and caregivers by developing confidence, knowledge, and skills to engage with external stakeholders.
+8. The Kids on Country Program is a program for youth in Newman and Jigalong who may not be attending school and might be getting into trouble.
 Martu adults take groups of young people out on country for day trips or longer camps sharing knowledge and stories.
+9. Other Social Program activities include: a Police Liaison Group; a Martu Patrol in Newman to keep children safe; a Getting Back Home transport service to return Martu to their remote communities; and a Staying at Home Program enabling Martu to transact their business in communities rather than towns such as Newman.
+10. The organisation also delivers a Cultural Awareness Program covering history, language, society structures, and the Martu world.

 Outcomes